Gerana: Mythology

+Ancient culture

-The first lines in the third book of the Iliad implies that this tale, or at least a version of it, might had been known as early as Homer (eighth century BC).
-According to Russian philologist Irina V. Shtal, an earlier–now lost–epic poem called the Geranomachia ("battle against the cranes"), one of the many light-hearted parodies of the Iliad written in the antiquity, was erroneously attributed to Homer in antiquity.
+The opening six lines of the third book of the eight-century BC epic poem the Iliad implies that Gerana's tale, or at least some version of it, might have been known as early as Homer.
+According to Russian philologist Irina V. Shtal an earlier–now lost–epic poem called the Geranomachia ("battle against the cranes"), one of the many light-hearted parodies of the Iliad written in ancient times, was erroneously attributed to Homer in antiquity.
+It is possible that all three distinct variations of Gerana's story can be traced all the way back to the Ornithogony by Boeus.

-Joseph Fontenrose in turn identifies Gerana with Lamia, another mythological woman punished by Hera and turned into a hideous beast.
+Joseph Fontenrose in turn identifies the hubristic Gerana with Lamia, another mythological woman punished by Hera and turned into a hideous beast.
 Fontenrose notes that they are both beautiful queens connected to Africa who enrage Hera, undergo transformation as punishment at her hands and are deprived of their children.

+Boios' version of Gerana's myth might have influenced Ovid's treatment of Antigone's story, another beautiful royal woman who compared herself to Hera and is transformed into a bird, a stork (cranes and storks were often classified together).